mzckawa/learning_c/worksheet1/notes.md

 ### October 6th, 2025

 Functions in C can only return one value at a time.
 Moreover, if you make a function that modifies arrays and the pointers to these arrays are passed as arguments, you don't need to return anything - the original arrays will be modified automatically.
+When you pass an array as a function's argument, you are actually passing the memory address to the first element of the array.

 When you declare a multidimensional array as a function's parameter, the first dimension doesn't need to be specified, but all the other dimensions do.
 If it is a local variable, though, you need to specify the first dimension as well.